Verifying Bibliographic Information

 If you cannot determine the publication year, enter the abbreviation "n. d." (no date).

 ▪No place of publication?

-Books found in Google Scholar, Google Books or Amazon often don't include the place of publication.
+Books found in Google Scholar or Google Books often don't include the place of publication.
 If you cannot determine the place of publication later on, enter "n. p." (no place) in the Place of publication field.